huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

- 1.Create a new conda environment for the program and activate it via the instructions:
+1. Create a new conda environment for the program and activate it via the instructions:

 ```
 conda create --name CytoCommunity python=3.10.6
 conda activate CytoCommunity
 ```

- 2.Install the requirements in the environment with:
+2. Install the requirements in the environment with:

 ```
 conda install --file requirements_linux.txt
 ```

- 3.You can also install the dependencies directly via the instructions:
+3. You can also install the dependencies directly via the instructions:

 ```
 conda install pandas